-I am currently an Associate Senior Lecturer in the Division of Human Ecology, Department of Human Geography and a Research affiliate at the Lund University Centre for Sustainability Studies (LUCSUS) in Sweden.
+I am currently a Senior Lecturer in the Division of Human Ecology, Department of Human Geography and a Research affiliate at the Lund University Centre for Sustainability Studies (LUCSUS) in Sweden.
 I am also the Programme Director for the Culture, Power and Sustainability internaitonal Masters.
 I was born and raised in South Africa, a dynamic country, where I learnt important lessons of freedoms, people’s roles in nature and about inequality.
 I have 10 years research, consulting and teaching experience across southern and eastern Africa, Asia, Europe and north America.
 In the past, my work has focused on water governance, environmental assessment and policy, HIV/AIDS and the environment and sustainability but being a generalist at heart, I am most interested trying to understand the big picture of how people and planetary dynamics come together and the complexity of these interactions.
+I do so to support a resistance to the unsustainable hegemonic system and the creation of radical alternatives.

 My work is framed within the broad field of political ecology and I seek to bring an interdisciplinary perspective to questions of development and sustainability.
 I have recently focused my research on the politics of scale within development and environmental governance in the areas of the energy crisis, health and the environment and water governance.
 I am also interested in feminist and decolonail approaches to environment and development.